Eating disorders

 Breathe Therapies - early intervention, early access and the most appropriate and sufficient treatment for anyone in Preston and the North West.

-• Recovery Record for Clinicians is an evidence-based, HIPAA compliant application for eating disorder treatment professionals.
-With Recovery Record, patients will remain engaged between visits and you will have patient data and tools for timely, targeted intervention
+• Recovery Record for clinicians is an evidence-based, HIPAA compliant application for eating disorder treatment professionals.
+With Recovery Record, patients will remain engaged between visits and you will have patient data and tools for timely, targeted intervention.

 Training icon (2).png Training